Get Money for College & Career School

 Complete the FAFSA

-The Free Application for Federal Student Aid (FAFSA) is a national form administered by the U.S. Department of Education that determines how much a student can receive in federal, state and school financial aid that could go towards tuition, fees and living expenses.
+The Free Application for Federal Student Aid (FAFSA) is a national form administered by the U.S. Department of Education that determines how much a student can receive in federal, state, and school financial aid.

-Fill out the FAFSA Form between October 1st and June 30th to receive aid for the current academic year (if already enrolled) or the following academic year (if applying for admission).
+Fill out the FAFSA form between October 1 and June 30 to receive aid for the current academic year (if already enrolled) or the following academic year (if applying for admission).
 If you need help filling out the FAFSA, speak with your high school counselor or college’s financial aid office.

-With a Sno-Isle library card, you may also speak with live experts at Brainfuse HelpNow who can walk you step-by-step through the process of completing the FAFSA.
-Visit the Live Tutoring section of Brainfuse and choose “FAFSA Assistance” from the “Select Grade” and “Select Subject” drop down menus.
-Then click on the blue “Get Live Help” button to connect with an expert seven days a week from 1pm – 11pm PST.
+With a Sno-Isle library card, you may also speak with live experts at Brainfuse HelpNow who can walk you through the process of completing the FAFSA.
+Visit the Live Tutoring section and choose “FAFSA Assistance” from the “Select Grade” and “Select Subject” drop down menus.
+Then click on the blue “Get Live Help” button to connect with an expert seven days a week from 1 pm-11 pm.

 Complete the WAFSA